Debug Unity Applications

-JetBrains Rider allows you to debug Unity game scripts using all the power of the debugger, including conditional and dependent breakpoints, watches, expression evaluation, etc.
+JetBrains Rider allows you to debug Unity game scripts using all the power of the debugger, including conditional and dependent breakpoints, watches, expression evaluation, and so on.

 Make sure the project you want to debug is opened in the Unity editor on the local or remote computer.